hazriqhakim/hazriqhakim/readme.md

 - *Information Technology*

 **🚀 Career Goals**
-- *Aspiring to become a software developer specializing in web and mobile applications.*
+- *Aspiring to become a software developer specializing in web and mobile applications.
+Also repairing a gadget devices*